VoiNetwork/voi-swarm/README.md

-# Docker Swarm Voi Participation node setup
+# Docker Swarm Voi Participation Node Setup

 ## Prerequisites
 - `curl` installed.
-If on a system without `curl` installed, follow applicable OS guidance for installing `curl`.
+If your system does not have `curl` installed, follow the applicable OS guidance for installing `curl`.
 - Ability to use `sudo`

-## Supported OS and compute platforms
+## Supported Operating Systems and Compute Platforms
-### OS
+### Operating Systems
 - Debian
 - Ubuntu

-### Compute platform
+### Compute Platforms
 - arm64
 - amd64 (x86_64)

 ## New to Voi
+To set up a new Voi node, run the following command:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VoiNetwork/docker-swarm/main/install.sh)"
 ```

+##  Using an Existing Account/Address with Mnemonic
-##  Have an existing account/address with mnemonic that you want to use
+If you have an existing account/address with a mnemonic that you want to use, set the VOINETWORK_IMPORT_ACCOUNT environment variable to 1 and run the install script:

 ```bash
 export VOINETWORK_IMPORT_ACCOUNT=1
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VoiNetwork/docker-swarm/main/install.sh)"
 ```

-## Want to install with no wallet setup included
+## Installing Without Wallet Setup
+If you want to install without including wallet setup, set the VOINETWORK_SKIP_WALLET_SETUP environment variable to 1 and run the install script:

 ```bash
 export VOINETWORK_SKIP_WALLET_SETUP=1
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VoiNetwork/docker-swarm/main/install.sh)"
 ```

-## Set custom telemetry name
+## Setting a Custom Telemetry Name
+To set a custom telemetry name, set the VOINETWORK_TELEMETRY_NAME environment variable to your desired name:
 ```bash
 export VOINETWORK_TELEMETRY_NAME="my_custom_telemetry_name"
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VoiNetwork/docker-swarm/main/install.sh)"